Dear Author, to reduce as much as possible the evaluation time of your article, proceed by following the submission steps as follows:

 1. The TITLE should be concise and indicate the article's content; inform details of scientific identification in the MATERIALS AND METHODS.

 2. Names of authors with several first and family names should be shortened, e.g., simplify Claudio Severo Lombardo de Barros to Claudio S.L.
 Barros or Barros C.S.L.
 The Corresponding Author should guarantee contact with the Editorial Board of PVB.
-After article submissions, there are no ways to change the authorship.
-The Editorial Board indicates making a new submission to authorship alteration.

-3. The Heading of the ABSTRACT should contain the shortened and inverted names of the authors, year, title, and postal address of the laboratory or institution where the central part of the research was done.
+3. The Heading of the ABSTRACT should contain the shortened and inverted names of the authors, year, title, and the postal address of the laboratory or institution where the central part of the research was done.
 Compare the authors of the paper and their listing in the Heading of the Abstract to avoid discrepancies.

 4. The footnote of the first page should contain the complete professional address of each Author (in the language of the Author's country, Portuguese, Spanish, English, etc.) as well as the underlined e-mail of the Corresponding Author.